yorek/azure-sql-db-samples/samples/01-restore-database/README.md

-# 02 - Restore Database
+# 02 - Restore Database in Azure SQL

 Azure SQL, at the moment, support .bacpac file as a medium for creating backups that can be used also outside Azure.